Meaning of life: Existential crisis

 Charles Allan Gilbert's All is Vanity, an example of vanitas, depicts a young woman amidst her makeup and perfumes, preoccupied with her own beauty at the mirror of her vanity.
-But all is positioned in such a way as to make the image of a skull appear, expressing memento mori, that no matter how good she looks, it won't last, as death is inevitable.
+But all is positioned in such a way as to make the image of a skull appear, expressing memento mori, that no matter how good she looks, it will not last, as death is inevitable.

 Existential crises are crises of meaning.
 They are triggered by the impression that life lacks meaning.
 This impression can lead to an inner conflict because there is a strong desire to find some form of meaning in life.
 In the existentialist literature, the discrepancy between the individual's desire for meaning and the world's apparent lack thereof is termed the absurd.
 It may be summarized by the question "How does a being who needs meaning find meaning in a universe that has no meaning?".
 While this conflict may affect different people at least to some extent, it reaches a more severe level in the case of existential crises.
 This level leads to various negative experiences, such as stress, anxiety, despair, and depression.
 In the more serious cases, these symptoms disturb the individual's normal functioning in everyday life.
 A positive side effect of these negative experiences is that they push the affected individual to address the underlying issue.
 This opens the opportunity of developing as a person and improving one's way of life.

 Therapists often try to treat existential crises by helping their patients discover meaning in life.
 An important distinction in this regard is the difference between personal meaning and cosmic meaning.
 In the cosmic sense, the term "meaning of life" refers to the purpose of the world as a whole or why we are here.
 One way to solve an existential crisis is to discover a satisfying answer to this question.
 This often takes the form of a religious explanation involving a divine entity that created the world for a certain purpose.
 Another approach to solving existential crises is to seek meaning not on the cosmic but on the personal level.
 This usually takes a more secular form: the therapist helps the individual realize what matters to them or why their life is worth living.
 In this regard, they may discover how their personal life can be meaningful, for example, by dedicating themselves to their family or their career.
 This approach may mitigate or solve an existential crisis even if the individual still lacks an answer to the bigger question of the deeper meaning behind everything.